Find Affordable College Courses

 Crestview Hills, KY

-Thomas More University ranked #9 on this year’s Most Popular Liberal Arts & Humanities Bachelor’s Degree Schools in Kentucky list.
+Thomas More University came in at #9 in this year’s edition of the Most Popular Liberal Arts & Humanities Bachelor’s Degree Schools in Kentucky ranking.
 Thomas More is a small private not-for-profit school located in the suburb of Crestview Hills.

 Of the 32 students majoring in liberal arts / sciences and humanities at Thomas More, 66% are male and 34% are female.